yilserkan/Unity-Programming-Patterns/README.md

 2. [Observer Pattern](#2-Observer-Pattern)

 ## 1. Command Pattern
-The command pattern is a command pattern which encapsulates all the information needed to perform an event or action.
+The command pattern is a pattern which encapsulates all the information needed to perform an event or action.

 ### When to use
  - If you want to implement undo, redo or replay operations.